Mark Braddon

 By using DICOM, ophthalmologists and optometrists can efficiently store, retrieve, and analyze ophthalmic images, ensuring accurate diagnoses and effective patient care.
 In the next paragraphs, we will tell you more about the benefits of the DICOM file format for eye care specialists.

-Benefits of DICOM file format
+Benefits of DICOM format

 The DICOM standard ensures interoperability between different vendors’ OCT devices and facilitates seamless data sharing and analysis.
 The main difference between DICOM and other image formats is that it groups information into data sets.
 A DICOM file consists of several tags, all packed into a single file.
 It stores such info as: